SPRING MEETING ACTIVITIES AND AREA ATTRACTIONS

-The 2021 fall Semi-Annual Meeting is scheduled for October 6-9 at the Holiday Inn University Plaza located in Bowling Green, Kentucky.
-The nightly rate will be $121.00 A voucher for a hot breakfast (up to 2 per room) will be issued at check-in.
-For room reservations call 1-270-745-0088.
-Deadline for reservations at the MWTCA rate is September 17.
+The 2022 spring Semi-Annual Meeting will be held on June 15-18 at the Eisenhower Hotel located in Gettysburg, Pennsylvania.
+The nightly rate will be $119.
+A voucher for a hot breakfast (up to 2 per room) will be issued at check-in.
+For room reservations call 1-717-334-8121.
+Deadline for reservations at the MWTCA rate is May 23.
 The rate is good three days prior to and three days following the meeting.
 Make sure you mention MWTCA.

-Registration is Wednesday October 6 from 2-6 PM.
+Registration is Wednesday, June 15 from 2-6 PM.
 You can expect up to dozen rooms will be open Wednesday for in room tool trading.
-Once again we will “kick off” the meeting with a Welcome Reception at 6 PM with a light meal so don’t forget to register for this function.
+Once again, we will “kick off” the meeting with a Welcome Reception at 6 PM with a light meal so don’t forget to register for this function.
 The Tailgating will begin early Thursday morning (bring a flashlight) weather permitting.
 Be aware that there is NO BACKUP plan should it be raining.

 For those members that can only attend on Saturday there is registration for ‘Saturday Only” with the trade room opening at 6:30 AM.
 The What’s It session will be held in the Men’s Program Room at 10:30 AM.
 Attendance at the banquet is NOT included with “Saturday Only” registration.

-On Thursday at 4:15 p.m.
-Auxiliary invites everyone to share their thoughts, volunteer or get more information on the “How To’s to participate in semi-annual and local meetings.
 Thursday, 7:30 p.m.
 MEET & GREET After brief introductions, we recognize first time attendees.
 Then SHOW & TELL.
 Bring projects, recently found treasures, parts of your collections—or share personal stories of. . . whatever is important to you.
 It’s a time to enjoy and get to know each other better!
-Friday 2:00 pm will feature a BOOK DISCUSSION on the book The 100-Year-Old Man Who Climbed Out the Window and Disappeared by Jonas Jonasson and will be led by Lynne McCalla.
-On Friday evening the Auxiliary will host “Game Night”.
+Friday afternoon at 2:00 PM June Kucia will lead the discussion on the book “Lake News” written by Barbara Delinsky.
+On Friday evening the Auxiliary will host “Game Night.”

-Saturday the Auxiliary will host a luncheon and program.
-Sally Rodgers from the South Union Shaker Village will present a program on the “Women of South Union Shaker Village.
-A short business meeting follows to discuss volunteers for the next meeting in Gettysburg, PA.
+Saturday the Auxiliary will host a luncheon followed by a program “Women of Gettysburg” presented by Patty Hawthorn.
+A short business meeting follows to discuss volunteers for the next meeting in Michigan City, Indiana.

 Saturday evening we will close out the meeting with a banquet and short business meeting.